devcarlosperez/CanAccesible/README.md

 - **Description**: Server-side session management for maintaining user state across requests.
 Implemented using express-session with Sequelize store for database persistence.

 ### 3. Web Sockets

 - **Description**: Enables real-time, bidirectional communication between client and server for live updates.

 ### 4. External APIs

 - **Description**: Integration with third-party APIs for extended functionality, such as translation or geocoding.

-### 5. Push Notifications
+### 5. Web Push Notifications

-- **Description**: Server-initiated notifications sent to users for updates, alerts, or interactions.
+- **Description**: Server-initiated notifications sent to users for real-time updates, alerts, or interactions.
+Fully implemented using the Web Push API with VAPID authentication.

-These approaches ensure scalability, security, and interactivity.
-While some are fully implemented, others are noted for future enhancements.

 ---